 Audit Report Recommendations Management's Most Current Response Status () Procedures concerning clinic charges should be strengthened and outstanding amounts be paid over to LU by LIT.
-2. Unpaid clinic charges of \$86,650.54 for FY2010 through FY2013 have been paid and will be included in the guarterly payments for student fees in future.
+Unpaid clinic charges of \$86,650.54 for FY2010 through FY2013 have been paid and will be included in the quarterly payments for student fees in future.
 LIT should reimburse LU for outstanding elevator charges, strengthen procedures to detect missing invoices, and ensure that the vendor direct applicable invoices to LIT (see below).
-3. LIT is receiving and paying the elevator invoices 4.
+3. LIT is receiving and paying the elevator invoices directly.
+LU determined that they would not invoice any old amounts from prior years.
 Unpaid post office re-bills should be paid by LIT.
-4. The outstanding invoice of \$6,912.54 was written off by LU The two small outstanding balances between LIT and LU described above should be resolved. between LIT and LU.
-Veterans Affairs Chapter 33 Benefits In order to streamline procedures: Procedures should be changed such that VA Chapter 33 Benefits are wired directly to LIT (as they are currently for Chapter 31 Benefits).
+4. The outstanding invoice of \$6,912.54 was written off by LU The two small outstanding balances between LIT and LU described above should be resolved.
+5. LIT has paid the two small outstanding balances between LIT and LU.
+Veterans Affairs Chapter 33 Benefits In order to streamline procedures: 1.
+Procedures should be changed such that VA Chapter 33 Benefits are wired directly to LIT (as they are currently for Chapter 31 Benefits).
 LU should calculate and remit any remaining funds still held to LIT.
-Person Responsible: Bonnie Albright, Vice President for Finance and Operations Timetable for completion: May 30, 2014 Planned Processes should be improved to ensure that, in futur all wire transfers are promptly and properly recorded and that expenses are recognized in the appropriate fiscal year. e, 6.
+5. LIT management will work to change procedures such that benefits are wired directly to LIT. er Person Responsible: Bonnie Albright, Vice President for Finance and Operations Timetable for completion: May 30, 2014 Planned 6.
+Processes should be improved to ensure that, in future all wire transfers are promptly and properly recorded and that expenses are recognized in the appropriate fiscal year. e, 6.
 Management has revised procedures to ensure the timely booking of all wire transfers.
 Implemented LIT processes should be improved to ensure that all invoices from other components are processed in a timely manner.
 7. LIT will revise processes to improve the timely payment of all invoices.
 Also LIT will be working with LU management to ensure that invoicing is sent to the proper office at LIT.
-Implemented Inefficient small payments: A more efficient method of purchasing postal service should be implemented, for example, using a dedicate procurement card.
+Implemented 8.
+Inefficient small payments: 1.
+A more efficient method of purchasing postal servic should be implemented, for example, using a dedicate procurement card.
 8. 1.
-LIT will work with LU to establish a more efficient Planned 2.
-Elevator maintenance invoices should be sent directly by the vendor to LIT. tly 2.
+LIT will work with LU to establish a more efficient Planned Elevator maintenance invoices should be sent directly the vendor to LIT. tly 2.
 Elevator maintenance contract has been separated from LU and invoicing done directly.
-9. Several fund balances at FY2012 year-end appeared incorrect: 1.
-Management should review and correct the above fund balances.
-In Progress
+Implemented Several fund balances at FY2012 year-end appeared incorrect: Management should review and correct the above fund balances.
+2 In Progress